scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 Sun from the vantage of Earth, requiring radio transmissions from Earth to pass through the near-solar environment before reaching the spacecraft.
-Flight projects avoid critical mission operations during these times becase the highly-charged solar atmosphere can interfere with radio signals.
+Flight projects avoid critical mission operations during these times because the highly-charged solar atmosphere can interfere with radio signals.

 We can set up an event search to find periods of low-SEP for Voyager 2,